Starting university is all about new experiences. For many of you, that might include living with a roommate for the very first time!

 The best way to keep from clashing?
 Communication!

-If you talk about possible conflicts ahead of time, you’re less likely to have a problem later (or end up with two area rugs, two Playstations, and two of that Japanese wave poster that everyone has for some reason).
+If you talk about possible conflicts ahead of time, you’re less likely to have a problem later (or end up with 2 area rugs, 2 Playstations, and 2 of that Japanese wave poster that everyone has for some reason).

 Residence rooms are small.
 You can save space by figuring out what can be shared.
 Do you both want a mini-fridge?
-A printer?
-A rug, bean bag chair, shoe rack, or full-length mirror?
+A rug?
+A bean bag chair, shoe rack, or full-length mirror?
 Talk about how you’d like to furnish your space and save money in the process.

 You could even try to coordinate your bed linens or wall hangings, or at least avoid clashing colours.
 My roommate and I did this in first year and it made our room feel extra homey!